Smoothings of Fano varieties with normal crossing singularities: Obstructions

-\textit{Claim:} There is an \'etale cover $(U_i \stackrel{f_i}{\la} X)_{i\in I}$ of $X$ such that \begin{enumerate} \item $U_i$ is a simple normal crossing scheme. \item For any $i \in I$, all irreducible components of $U_i$ pass through the same point. \item Let $U_i = \cup_{k=1}^{N_i}U_{i,k}$ be the decomposition of $U_i$ into its irreducible components.
+and $w \in W$ corresponds to the maximal ideal $(x_1,\ldots,x_n)$. \item All irreducible components of $U$ pass through $u$. \item $U$ is a simple normal crossing scheme and it has exactly $r=r(x)$ irreducible components, exactly as many as $W$.
+Let $U = \cup_{k=1}^{r}U_{k}$ be the decomposition of $U$ into its irreducible components.
 Then there is an exact sequence